daxianji007/Samples-test/Samples/ActivitySensor/README.md

 description: "Shows how to use the ActivitySensor class."
 ---

-# Activity detection sensor sample - this is main 2!!
+# Activity detection sensor sample - tt

 Shows how to use the [ActivitySensor](https://msdn.microsoft.com/library/windows/apps/windows.devices.sensors.activitysensor.aspx) class to interact with the activity detection functionality on the system.